-The 2020 Toyota Highlander family-size, three row SUV is an all-new, fourth generation model based on Toyota’s New Global Architecture (TNGA-K).
-Coming just after the first of the year, it will be available in gasoline and hybrid versions.
+The Toyota Highlander family-size, three row SUV is a new, fourth generation model based on Toyota’s New Global Architecture (TNGA-K).
+It’s available in both gasoline and hybrid versions.
 The highly-efficient hybrid edition is available in front- or all-wheel-drive and in LE, XLE, Limited, and Platinum trim levels.

 Highlander Hybrid uses a 2.5-liter, four-cylinder DOHC engine and a pair of electric motors to deliver a total system output of 240 horsepower.
 The rear-mounted electric motor distributes torque to the rear wheels when slip is detected, while the all-wheel version uses this same motor to drive the rear axle.
 Normal, Sport, and Eco drive modes can be selected.

 A sequential shifting switch controls regenerative braking to allow ‘downshifting’ in steps to maximize regen efficiency.
 Information from the navigation system anticipate traffic conditions ahead, enabling the Highlander Hybrid to coast longer distances when the driver’s foot is off the throttle.

 New computer integration and a smaller, lighter power stack installed directly above the transaxle reduces energy transmission losses.
 The battery pack is installed under the rear seats without compromising cargo or passenger space.
 Highlander Hybrid’s Predictive Efficient Drive system analyzes a driver’s habits, routes, and road conditions, then uses this data to charge and discharge the battery most efficiently.

 Toyota expects the Highlander Hybrid to deliver a combined EPA fuel efficiency rating in the mid-30s, a significant efficiency bump up from the 29 combined mpg rating for the previous generation’s AWD version.